 On the whole, this volume makes a useful addition to the scholarship about language education.
 Some of the chapters will be of particular interest to scholars interested in critical education, language contact and language maintenance.
 The book contains a good range of interesting examples of how concepts such as the ‘third space’ have been applied in the setting of Western Australia, and multiple thought-provoking insights into the linguistic ecologies of large, multicultural cities.
 I believe that the book would be especially suitable as a work of reference for teacher education programmes in these settings, as it could be used to build awareness of linguistic and cultural diversity, and it might help to counter the sometimes insular orientation of specialist teacher training.
 Furthermore, many of the contributions could be used to inform debates about language policy in Western Australia, and I expect that teaching practitioners and policymakers in these settings might benefit from consulting it those chapters that are relevant to their needs.

-The full reference of the book is: Dunworth, K. and Zhang, G. (eds) (2014).
+For those of you who find this kind of information useful, the full reference of the book is: Dunworth, K. and Zhang, G. (eds).
+(2014).
 Critical Perspectives on Language Education: Australia and Asia Pacific.
 Cham: Springer.

 If you haven’t done so already, I hope that this review might persuade you to invest some time and money into this book.
 In my view, it is well worth the investment.
 You may also want to use the social sharing buttons to share this review with anyone who might be interested.

 For those of you who have read the book, I’d really be interested in hearing your perspective in the comments below.